retz/retz/retz-inttest/README.md

   When we want to run multiple mesos instances, e.g. for parallel test execution, there should be some trick to pass mesos master IP:port to external world and use it from test handle.

+- Docker for Mac does NOT support tap/bridge device like `docker0` in Linux, at least, in latest version of 2016-08-19.
+Because of it, network communication from host to containers should be via mapped ports.

 ## Misc one liners that may be useful